Note: This is a post that helps the reader to become more acquainted with where I–the author of this site–stand on the

 I could have as easily called this article “On Ascetics” as it is for ascetic reasons I picked the name that I did, but not nearly as many people are familiar with that topic.
-So, I’m going to fixate on my chosen online pen name and knock on my angle on ascetics as well as describe my name in one go!
+So, I’m going to fixate on my chosen online pen name and address my angle on ascetics as well as describe my name in one go!

 Let’s start the explanation.

 “One” should be fairly straightforward here as it is simply counting the individual that is me.
 I am singular.
 The name is not shared.
 I am one lone monk.

 Monk.
 These days in the US all sorts of images come to mind.
 From my experiences, I first came into contact with Roman Catholic monks and therefore these are the first images I think of but they are not the only as I have had many students in my past who would admit that they first thought of Buddhist monks.

 However, I would not want to emulate either one.
 So, why would I chose “monk” as part of my name?

-In Christian monasticism, it has not always been the same.
+In Christian monasticism, it has not been uniformly observed in history.
 The earliest monks or ascetics (as they were also called) would separate themselves from the world in order to dedicate themselves fully to the study of God’s Word and to prayer and to meditation.
 They often did this alone in the wilderness but in time communities came to be formed and it also became a practice in the early Christian church that Church leaders would come out of these ascetics.
 In other words, they didn’t stay in isolation forever – unlike many of the later and even modern ones.